Optimality of testing procedures for survival data: Planning a late-stage trial

 We consider the non-parametric null hypothesis $H_0: P\in\mcal{P}_0$, where $P$ is the true data-generating distribution of $x$ (i.e. $P(A)$ is the probability that $x\in A$) and $\mcal{P}_0$ is the class of all distributions which are invariant with respect to permutations of the treatment arm assignments.
-Hence, $P\in\mcal{P}_0$ if its likelihood function $p(x)$ is such that $p(t,d,a)=p(t,d,a')$ for all $a'$ obtained by permuting the elements of $a$.
+Hence, $P\in\mcal{P}_0$ if $P(t,d,a)=P(t,d,a')$ for all $a'$ obtained by permuting the elements of $a$.